christoph-heiss/bwtui/README.md

 - [ ] support for on-premise servers
 - [ ] check some of the crypto stuff (especially hmac stuff)
 - [ ] (maybe) editing of vault items

+## License

+Licensed under MIT license ([LICENSE](LICENSE) or http://opensource.org/licenses/MIT).

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed by MIT license as above, without any additional terms or conditions.